U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The fossils collected from the Path 15 project are the first terrestrial vertebrate fossils collected from the Temblor Formation in nearly 70 years.
 These are the first amphibian, lizard, tortoise, bird, terrestrial snail, and freshwater snail fossils from the Temblor Formation.
 The most complete shell of a Middle Miocene tortoise ever found in California was recovered from this new site.
 The avian fauna was also very important; as there is no other non-marine avian fauna of this age in California and the grebe and songbird fossils are some of the earliest known in North America.

 View of upper jaw (maxilla) fossil of extinct horse Merychippus californicus

-"New Records of Middle and Late Miocene Perissodactyla and Artidactyla from the Western Border of the San Joaquin Valley, Diablo Range, Fresno County, California" - Thomas S. Kelly and J.D.
-Stewart - Contributions in Science, Natural History Museum of Los Angeles County No.516 (November 7, 2008)
+"New Records of Middle and Late Miocene Perissodactyla and Artidactyla from the Western Border of the San Joaquin Valley, Diablo Range, Fresno County, California" - Contributions in Science, Natural History Museum of Los Angeles County No.516 (2008)

 Moreno shale is derived from fine-grained sediments deposited in a prehistoric, warm, shallow marine environment during the late Cretaceous (65 million years ago).
 The formation is approximately 1000 feet thick and exposed as a monocline on the interior edge of the California South Coast Range, bordering the western San Joaquin Valley.
 The Moreno shale has four distinct members (layers) - from oldest to youngest: Dosados, Tierra Loma, Marca, and Dos Palos.
 The largest exposures of the Moreno shale formation occur at Panoche Hills and Tumey Hills.
 Selenite gypsum is also common in the shale.